Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-kronecker.rst

 It accepts input matrices in column-major order.
 The leading dimension of the input matrices has to be an integer multiple of the vector size, where:

    #.
 The leading dimension in a column-major order is rows.
    #.
 The vector size is data type dependent.
-Please see table :ref:`KRONECKER_output_type` for the vector size.
+Please see table :ref:`DSP_KRONECKER_output_type` for the vector size.

 Super Sample Rate (SSR)
 -----------------------